-Imagine combining the spicy zing of your favorite Tobasco sauce with the complex flavors and live-culture, probiotic goodness of a lactic acid ferment, and you get this amazing hot sauce – one that we make at the end of summer and enjoy all winter long.
+Imagine combining the spicy zing of your favorite Tobasco sauce with the complex flavors and live-culture, probiotic goodness of a lactic acid ferment, and you get this amazing homemade hot sauce – one that we make at the end of summer and enjoy all winter long.

 First, we start with ripe, fresh chiles.